Check Point Next Generation Firewall (NGFW) Out-of-the-box Response Integration

 Requirements

-2. Locate the Check Point NGFW integration in the available apps area and click to add, then click to view details.
+2. Locate the Check Point NGFW integration in the available apps area and click on Add.

 3. Familiarize yourself with the integration details available in the app description and click the button below to activate the integration.

-Once you create the integration, you will be provided with the Integration URL:
+5. Once you create the integration, you will be provided with the Integration ID and the Blocklist URL:

 Deleting an integration will cause URLs to be removed.
 This action cannot be undone.
 To reintegrate you will have to generate the URLs again and update your Check Point NGFW configuration.